Get Involved with the Friends

 Come to a meeting and hear more about who the Friends are and what we do.

-Friends Meetings are 2nd Thursdays of the month, 1:30-3:00 pm in the Library Conference Room.
+Friends Meetings are 2nd Thursdays of the month, 1:00-2:30 pm in the Library Conference Room (see library calendar for meeting dates.)

 Friends members and non-members alike are invited to the next meeting of The Friends of UDPL.
-Join us to hear what the Friends are working on.
 All are welcome — come and find out more about the Friends and opportunities to volunteer.

 Book Sale and Donation FAQs

-The Friends of the Upper Dublin Public Library gratefully accepts gently used donations of hardback books, paperbacks, children’s books, DVDs, audio books, CDs, and puzzles, which are then sold at the ongoing book sale to raise library funds.
-All materials must be in good condition.
+The Friends of the Upper Dublin Public Library accepts gently used donations of hardback books, paperbacks, children’s books, DVDs, audio books, CDs, and puzzles to sell in the Friends Book Sale up to December 31, 2019.

 - Donations are accepted in portable containers (bags, boxes, etc.) at the sale drop off area to the left of the library front desk.